The Truth About Binge Eating Disorder

 Wishing it Away

 I hit a certain weight and realized I couldn’t control what I was doing.
 I faced the fact that I would never be “normal” again.
-I frequently wished I could change bodies with my sister, as she is a very healthy eater.
+I frequently wished I could exchange bodies with my sister, as she is a very healthy eater.

-I used to wish that she could lose the weight for me and then I could have my body back and look fabulous.
+I used to wish that she could lose weight for me and then I could have my body back and look fabulous.
 Then I could eat and eat and eat, switch again and be her, and so on.
 What a perfect way to deal with my eating issue.

 At that time I just thought I didn’t have willpower, I had no idea the seriousness of which I was facing.